oroinc/documentation/user/concept-guides/catalog-promotions/product-management/index.rst

 .. image:: /user/img/products/products/kits/kit-front.png
    :alt: Product kits in the storefront

-.. warning:: Please be aware that the Product Kits feature is still in development and some functionality is incomplete.
+.. note:: Product Kits in the back-office are available as of 5.1LTS.
+Product Kits in the storefront are available as of 5.1.3.
+By default, the product kits feature is disabled for v.5.1 but you can enable it with developer assistance in the |yaml file of the ProductBundle|.

 Products in a Multi-Org Application
 -----------------------------------